hanielbaez/docs-1/agent-messages/README.md

 Messages are produced during a step, but are not delivered and processed until the next step.

 ![Data flow for a single simulation step in HASH](../.gitbook/assets/image%20%2824%29.png)

-Agents send messages by adding them to `state.messages`, and they receive them by checking `context.messages().`